An Efficient Genus Algorithm Based on Graph Rotations: Correctness and Output

-\begin{theorem} \textsc{PAGE} takes any connected multigraph $G(V, E)$, calculates its genus, and produces the faces for an embedding of $G$ on a minimal genus surface $S$. \end{theorem} \begin{proof} By the lemmas above, our algorithms find the facial walks to deduce the minimum genus.
-By definition, these facial walks form the polygonal disc faces that can be glued together at shared edges and folded to connect shared vertices in order to construct $S$. \end{proof}
+\begin{theorem} \textsc{PAGE} takes any graph $G$, calculates its genus, and produces the faces for an embedding of $G$ on a minimal genus surface $S$. \end{theorem} \begin{proof} As shown in \S\ref{sec:TheoryPAGE} and \S\ref{sec:Construction}, \textsc{PAGE} discards sets of closed trails using necessary and sufficient criteria until it ends up with a realizable set of closed trails of maximum size.
+These closed trails are the facial walks which form the polygonal disc faces that when glued along shared edges and connected at shared vertices form $S$. \end{proof}

 This allows a ``proof certificate" to verify that the genus outputted by \textsc{PAGE} is no less than the minimum genus and is how we produced Figure \ref{fig:k33embedding} and the below color-coded faces of the minimum genus embedding of the Balaban (3, 10)-cage.